transentis/bptk_py/README.md

 # Business Prototyping Toolkit for Python
 Welcome to the Business Prototyping Toolkit for Python!

-BPTK_Py is the implementation of a simulation and plotting engine for [Stela Architect](https://www.iseesystems.com/store/products/stella-architect.aspx) System Dynamics models.
+BPTK_Py is the implementation of a simulation and plotting engine for System Dynamics models.
 It gives you the power to simulate Stela System Dynamics Models within python - and create beautiful plots of the simulation results for use in Jupyter notebooks/lab.
 You even may as well reuse the simulation results within python!
 It requires a python-parsed version of the model containing the set of equations.
 We employ [transentis' sdcc parser](https://bitbucket.org/transentis/sd-compiler)  for this.
 An example model is available in [simulation_models/](simulation_models/)

 ## Requirements and Installation